- Profit or Loss From Business

-If you have a mortgage on real property used in your business (other than your main home), enter on line 16a the interest you paid for 2017 to banks or other financial institutions for which you received a Form 1098 (or similar statement).
+If you have a mortgage on real property used in your business, enter on line 16a the interest you paid for 2018 to banks or other financial institutions for which you received a Form 1098 (or similar statement).
 If you did not receive a Form 1098, enter the interest on line 16b.

 If you paid more mortgage interest than is shown on Form 1098, see chapter 4 of Pub.
 535 to find out if you can deduct the additional interest.
 If you can, include the amount on line 16a.
 Attach a statement to your return explaining the difference and enter "See attached" in the margin next to line 16a.